With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Learn MoreNorfolk Community Services Board is a mental health clinic in Norfolk, Virginia, located at 225 West Olney Road, 23510.
 Norfolk Community Services Board offers outpatient treatment.
-Norfolk Community Services Board provides psychotropic medication, individual psychotherapy and group therapy to young adults and children / adolescents.
-Norfolk Community Services Board also supports people requiring dual diagnosis treatment, children/adolescents with serious emotional disturbance and transitional age young adults.
-Some other services provided by Norfolk Community Services Board include housing services, family psychoeducation and case management.
+Norfolk Community Services Board provides psychotropic medication, individual psychotherapy and cognitive behavioral therapy to children / adolescents and young adults.
+Norfolk Community Services Board also supports people requiring dual diagnosis treatment, transitional age young adults and children/adolescents with serious emotional disturbance.
+Some other services provided by Norfolk Community Services Board include family psychoeducation, housing services and supported housing.

 Learn MoreBarry Robinson Center is one of mental health facilities in Norfolk, Virginia, located at 443 Kempsville Road, 23502 zip code.
 Barry Robinson Center provides outpatient treatment, telemedicine/telehealth and residential treatment.
-Barry Robinson Center provides trauma therapy, cognitive behavioral therapy and integrated dual diagnosis disorder treatment to children / adolescents.
-Barry Robinson Center also supports children/adolescents with serious emotional disturbance, people with PTSD and military families.
-Additional services provided at Barry Robinson Center include family psychoeducation, intensive case management and therapeutic foster care.
+Barry Robinson Center provides psychotropic medication, integrated dual diagnosis disorder treatment and activity therapy to children / adolescents.
+Barry Robinson Center also supports children/adolescents with serious emotional disturbance, people with trauma and people with PTSD.
+Additional services provided at Barry Robinson Center include education services, intensive case management and family psychoeducation.

 Learn MoreKempsville Center For Behavioral Health Kempsville Center is a mental health clinic in Norfolk, VA, located at 860 Kempsville Road, 23502 zip code area.
-Kempsville Center For Behavioral Health Kempsville Center provides hospital inpatient treatment, partial hospitalization/day treatment and residential treatment.
-Kempsville Center For Behavioral Health Kempsville Center offers psychotropic medication, couples/family therapy and dialectical behavior therapy to children / adolescents.
+Kempsville Center For Behavioral Health Kempsville Center provides telemedicine/telehealth, residential treatment and partial hospitalization/day treatment.
+Kempsville Center For Behavioral Health Kempsville Center offers couples/family therapy, individual psychotherapy and trauma therapy to children / adolescents.
 Kempsville Center For Behavioral Health Kempsville Center also supports children/adolescents with serious emotional disturbance.
-Additional services offered at Kempsville Center For Behavioral Health Kempsville Center include education services, suicide prevention services and diet and exercise counseling.
+Additional services offered at Kempsville Center For Behavioral Health Kempsville Center include diet and exercise counseling, education services and suicide prevention services.

-Learn MoreChildrens Hospital Of The Kd Chkd Mental Health Service Line is a mental health treatment clinic in Norfolk, Virginia, located at 601 Childrens Lane, in the 23507 zip code.
-Childrens Hospital Of The Kd Chkd Mental Health Service Line provides telemedicine/telehealth and outpatient treatment.
-Childrens Hospital Of The Kd Chkd Mental Health Service Line provides trauma therapy, group therapy and activity therapy to young adults and children / adolescents.
-Childrens Hospital Of The Kd Chkd Mental Health Service Line also supports people with traumatic brain injury, LGBT and military families.
-Additional services provided by Childrens Hospital Of The Kd Chkd Mental Health Service Line consist of family psychoeducation, integrated primary care services and case management.
+Learn MoreChildrens Hospital Of The Kd Chkd Mental Health Service Line is a mental health facility in Norfolk, VA, located at 601 Childrens Lane, 23507 zip code area.
+Childrens Hospital Of The Kd Chkd Mental Health Service Line provides outpatient treatment and telemedicine/telehealth.
+Childrens Hospital Of The Kd Chkd Mental Health Service Line provides individual psychotherapy, group therapy and trauma therapy to young adults and children / adolescents.
+Childrens Hospital Of The Kd Chkd Mental Health Service Line also supports transitional age young adults, people requiring dual diagnosis treatment and children/adolescents with serious emotional disturbance.
+Additional services offered by Childrens Hospital Of The Kd Chkd Mental Health Service Line consist of case management, integrated primary care services and illness management and recovery.

 Learn MoreHampton Vamc Virginia Beach Cboc is a mental health clinic in Virginia Beach, VA, located at 244 Clearfield Avenue, in the 23462 zip code.
 Hampton Vamc Virginia Beach Cboc provides outpatient treatment.
-Hampton Vamc Virginia Beach Cboc offers group therapy and cognitive behavioral therapy to young adults, seniors 65 or older and adults.
+Hampton Vamc Virginia Beach Cboc offers group therapy and cognitive behavioral therapy to adults, seniors 65 or older and young adults.
 Hampton Vamc Virginia Beach Cboc also supports veterans.
-More services at Hampton Vamc Virginia Beach Cboc include diet and exercise counseling, integrated primary care services and suicide prevention services.
+More services at Hampton Vamc Virginia Beach Cboc include integrated primary care services, diet and exercise counseling and suicide prevention services.

 Learn MoreVirginia Beach Dept Of Human Services Behavioral Health Division is a mental health center in Virginia Beach, Virginia, located at 297 Independence Boulevard, Pembroke 6, Suite 302, 23462 zip code.
 Virginia Beach Dept Of Human Services Behavioral Health Division provides outpatient treatment.
-Virginia Beach Dept Of Human Services Behavioral Health Division offers trauma therapy, individual psychotherapy and cognitive behavioral therapy to adults, seniors 65 or older and young adults.
-Virginia Beach Dept Of Human Services Behavioral Health Division also supports people with trauma, people with PTSD and people requiring dual diagnosis treatment.
-More services available at Virginia Beach Dept Of Human Services Behavioral Health Division include court-ordered outpatient treatment, vocational rehabilitation services and mentoring/peer support/consumer-run services.
+Virginia Beach Dept Of Human Services Behavioral Health Division offers integrated dual diagnosis disorder treatment, individual psychotherapy and psychotropic medication to adults, seniors 65 or older and young adults.
+Virginia Beach Dept Of Human Services Behavioral Health Division also supports people requiring dual diagnosis treatment, people with trauma and people with PTSD.
+More services available at Virginia Beach Dept Of Human Services Behavioral Health Division include court-ordered outpatient treatment, mentoring/peer support/consumer-run services and education services.

 Learn MoreVirginia Beach Dept Of Human Services Child And Youth Behavioral Health is a mental health treatment center in Virginia Beach, VA, located at 297 Independence Boulevard, Pembroke 6, Suite 300, 23462 zip code area.
 Virginia Beach Dept Of Human Services Child And Youth Behavioral Health provides outpatient treatment.
-Virginia Beach Dept Of Human Services Child And Youth Behavioral Health offers psychotropic medication, group therapy and integrated dual diagnosis disorder treatment to children / adolescents and young adults.
-Virginia Beach Dept Of Human Services Child And Youth Behavioral Health also supports clients referred from the court/judicial system, people requiring dual diagnosis treatment and children/adolescents with serious emotional disturbance.
-Additional services at Virginia Beach Dept Of Human Services Child And Youth Behavioral Health consist of court-ordered outpatient treatment, suicide prevention services and case management.
+Virginia Beach Dept Of Human Services Child And Youth Behavioral Health offers individual psychotherapy, dialectical behavior therapy and psychotropic medication to young adults and children / adolescents.
+Virginia Beach Dept Of Human Services Child And Youth Behavioral Health also supports people requiring dual diagnosis treatment, people with PTSD and people with trauma.
+Additional services at Virginia Beach Dept Of Human Services Child And Youth Behavioral Health consist of court-ordered outpatient treatment, case management and suicide prevention services.

 Learn MoreHarbor Point Behavioral Health Center is a mental health clinic in Portsmouth, Virginia, located at 301 Fort Lane, 23704.
-Harbor Point Behavioral Health Center offers residential treatment and telemedicine/telehealth.
-Harbor Point Behavioral Health Center provides behavior modification, psychotropic medication and individual psychotherapy to children / adolescents.
+Harbor Point Behavioral Health Center offers telemedicine/telehealth and residential treatment.
+Harbor Point Behavioral Health Center provides activity therapy, dialectical behavior therapy and behavior modification to children / adolescents.
 Harbor Point Behavioral Health Center also supports children/adolescents with serious emotional disturbance.
-Some other services provided by Harbor Point Behavioral Health Center include integrated primary care services, case management and family psychoeducation.
+Some other services provided by Harbor Point Behavioral Health Center include diet and exercise counseling, education services and case management.

 Learn MorePortsmouth Behavioral Healthcare Services is one of mental health facilities in Portsmouth, Virginia, located at 1811 King Street, 23704 zip code.
-Portsmouth Behavioral Healthcare Services provides outpatient treatment and telemedicine/telehealth.
-Portsmouth Behavioral Healthcare Services provides psychotropic medication, cognitive behavioral therapy and integrated dual diagnosis disorder treatment to young adults, seniors 65 or older and adults.
-Portsmouth Behavioral Healthcare Services also supports people with serious mental illness, people with HIV or AIDS and children/adolescents with serious emotional disturbance.
-Additional services provided at Portsmouth Behavioral Healthcare Services include case management, family psychoeducation and housing services.
+Portsmouth Behavioral Healthcare Services provides telemedicine/telehealth and outpatient treatment.
+Portsmouth Behavioral Healthcare Services provides psychotropic medication, cognitive behavioral therapy and couples/family therapy to seniors 65 or older, young adults and adults.
+Portsmouth Behavioral Healthcare Services also supports people with serious mental illness, children/adolescents with serious emotional disturbance and people with HIV or AIDS.
+Additional services provided at Portsmouth Behavioral Healthcare Services include court-ordered outpatient treatment, case management and family psychoeducation.

 Learn MoreBon Secours Maryview Medical Center Maryview Behavioral Medicine is a mental health clinic in Portsmouth, VA, located at 3636 High Street, 23707 zip code area.
 Bon Secours Maryview Medical Center Maryview Behavioral Medicine provides hospital inpatient treatment.
-Bon Secours Maryview Medical Center Maryview Behavioral Medicine offers psychotropic medication, activity therapy and group therapy to seniors 65 or older, children / adolescents and adults.
-Bon Secours Maryview Medical Center Maryview Behavioral Medicine also supports people requiring dual diagnosis treatment and people with serious mental illness.
-Additional services offered at Bon Secours Maryview Medical Center Maryview Behavioral Medicine include mentoring/peer support/consumer-run services, intensive case management and family psychoeducation.
+Bon Secours Maryview Medical Center Maryview Behavioral Medicine offers integrated dual diagnosis disorder treatment, dialectical behavior therapy and psychotropic medication to children / adolescents, seniors 65 or older and young adults.
+Bon Secours Maryview Medical Center Maryview Behavioral Medicine also supports people with serious mental illness and people requiring dual diagnosis treatment.
+Additional services offered at Bon Secours Maryview Medical Center Maryview Behavioral Medicine include suicide prevention services, mentoring/peer support/consumer-run services and case management.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.